-Why choose community shares over other forms of finance?
+Why choose community shares?

 The great part about issuing community shares is that you can raise large sums of money, the sorts of amounts you'd normally need to borrow - but the money comes from ordinary people who support what you're doing.